mscastanho/BPFabric/README.md

-By using this approach, there is no need for separate Proxy and SFF elements, all service functions (whose functionality is actually implemented in the SF stage) can be NSH-unaware, with encap/decap operations being performed transpar$ by the Decap/Encap stage as simple pointer arithmetic operations.
+By using this approach, there is no need for separate Proxy and SFF elements, all service functions (whose functionality is actually implemented in the SF stage) can be NSH-unaware, with encap/decap operations being performed transparently by the Decap and Encap stages using simple pointer arithmetic.

-This reduces the overhead of encap/decap operations and allows perfect proxy matching without the need of tables or complex schemes.
-Since the underlying switch application (which coordinates the execution of each stage) ways has the pointer to the packet being processed, the SF stage can make any kind of change$ to the original packet, as long as the original pointer is used.
+This reduces the overhead of encap/decap operations and allows perfect matching between inbound and outbound packets without the need of tables or complex schemes.
+Since the underlying switch application (which coordinates the execution of each stage) always has the pointer to the packet being processed, the SF stage can make any kind of changes it wants to the original packet, as long as the original pointer is used.